 Though flat feet are common in infants and toddlers, adults with flat feet experience misalignment that can affect their entire body.
-Board-certified podiatrist Erik J. Thelander, DPM, FACFAS, uses the HyProCure® minimally invasive surgical technique to correct flat feet at Centennial Foot and Ankle Specialists in Aurora, Colorado.
-To find out if you’re a good candidate for HyProCure, call or book an appointment online.
+A podiatrist uses the HyProCure® minimally invasive surgical technique to correct flat feet at Foot and Ankle Center for the Rockies Specialists in Aurora, Colorado.
+To find out if you’re a good candidate for HyProCure, call the office to schedule an appointment.

 Flat foot is a condition that causes the natural arch along the inside of your foot to lower.
 You have flat feet if the arches of your feet lie flat against the ground when you stand.
 Flat feet are normal in babies as the arch of the foot develops during childhood.
 By adulthood, most people have fully formed arches along the inside of their feet.